bpcvdhelm/Kubespray-4RPI4/README.md

 The Kubernetes dashboard will be accessable via port 30001 on each Raspberry Pi.
 Elasticsearch will be reachable on port 30002 and Kibana on 30003.
 So you don't have to fiddle with kubectl proxy or port-forward.

 ## Hardware
 I've purchased 4 Raspberry Pi4 machines with 8Gb memory plus a TP-LINK LS1005G including cables.
+When I look at the Metricbeat dashboards, also the 4Gb memory Raspberry Pi's will work.
 The Raspberry Pi's are built together with acryl plates.
 Power is coming from "old" Rapsberry Pi3 power supplies, so I also purchased USB Micro-B to USB-C adapters.

 ## Architecture
 The cluster is reachable via the wlan0 Wifi connector and the Kubernetes cluster is communicating with each other via eth0 connector.
 I've chosen the IP addresses 10.0.0.11 to 10.0.0.14 for the Raspberry Pi eth0 addresses.